SwiftERM Hyper-personalisation for ecommerce email marketing

 10. Random Forest

 Random Forest is an ensemble learning model useful for solving both regression and classification problems.
 It operates using multiple decision trees and makes the final prediction using the bagging method.
-To simplify, it builds a ‘forest’ with multiple decision trees, each trained on different data subsets, and merges the results together to come up with more accurate predictions.
+To simplify, it builds a ‘forest’ with multiple decision trees, each trained on different data subsets, and merges the results to come up with more accurate predictions.

 11. Linear Regression